Roboy/roboy_dialog/docs/index.rst

 - Roboy Dialog is deployable on multi-user communication channels
 - Roboy plays the Akinator game
 - Roboy can understand snapchat filters to be applied on people's faces
+- Roboy updates the information (name, occupation, ect.) about people he meets
+- Roboy can make use of external data sources and use these in conversation (external API support)

 In development:

-- Roboy updates the information (name, occupation, ect.) about people he meets
 - Roboy updates the information about himself
 - Roboy recognizes the intent behind an asked questions (age, creator, capabilities etc.)
 - Roboy analyzes emotion and responds accordingly